 Automotive Scholarships -- Support the Industry's Future

-The Class of 2015 set a new record in the scholarships awarded through the Global Automotive Aftermarket Symposium (GAAS) scholarships, University of the Aftermarket (UAF) scholarships and collaborating organizations at the automotivescholarships.com website: 370 awards for a total of $405,450.
-The previous record set in 2014 was 295 awards for $320,050.
-This year’s recipients include 301 U.S. students and seven Canadian students.
+2016 set a new record in the scholarships awarded through the Global Automotive Aftermarket Symposium (GAAS) scholarships, University of the Aftermarket (UAF) scholarships and more than 30 collaborating organizations and donors who use the automotivescholarships.com website.
+In total there were 350 awards for $430,500.
+This year’s recipients include 282 U.S. students and 7 Canadian students.
+53 students received multiple awards from their one scholarship application, including 45 who received 2 awards and 8 who received 3 awards.

-The academics of these recipients are outstanding, Of those recipients who reported high school grade point averages (GPAs), 75 percent had GPAs of 3.0 or higher.
-Of those recipients who reported high school class rank, 71 percent were in top half of their class.
-52 percent of the applicants are already enrolled in post-secondary programs, and 88 percent of those have GPAs of 3.0 or higher.
+The academics of these recipients are outstanding, 84% of those recipients whose high school transcripts included grade point averages had a GPA of 3.0 or higher.
+77% of those recipients whose high school transcripts included a class rank were in top half of their class.
+52% of the recipients are already enrolled in college or vocational programs, and 88% of those have post-secondary GPAs of 3.0 or higher.
+There were also five scholarships awarded to students with GPAs under 2.5 and special needs.

-Perhaps most important to the automotive aftermarket’s future, 80 percent of the U.S. recipients are training to become technicians.
+Perhaps most important to the automotive aftermarket’s future, 77% of the U.S. recipients are training to become technicians.

 These scholarships will help students get their automotive careers started on the right track.